capncodewash/docs-1/sources/oxtrust/configuration.md

   the Gluu Server, this feature can be enabled here.

 * _Self-Service Password Reset:_ The Self-Service Password Reset is
   disabled by default.
-For Self-Service Password Reset to work an SMTP server (see below) should be configured as well.
-Password reset link for your Gluu server should be something like:
+For Self-Service Password Reset to work, an SMTP server (see below) must be configured as well.
+The password reset link for your Gluu server should be something like:
   "https://your.idp.link/identity/person/passwordReminder.htm".